NeuroNetMem/PowerPixelsPipeline/README.md

 <img src="https://github.com/user-attachments/assets/37d9003a-788a-43d2-a5a6-ff4d7a29f780" alt="PowerPixels logo" width="30%" align="right" vspace="20"/>

-📄 Please cite the [Peer Community in Neuroscience paper](https://doi.org/10.1101/2025.06.27.661890) if you use the pipeline 📄 ⭐ And star this repository! ⭐
+📄 Please cite the [Peer Community Journal](https://peercommunityjournal.org/articles/10.24072/pcjournal.679/) if you use the pipeline 📄 ⭐ And star this repository! ⭐

 The Power Pixels pipeline combines several packages and workflows into one end-to-end pipeline.
 It supports Neuropixel 1.0 and 2.0 probes recorded on a National Instruments system using SpikeGLX or OpenEphys.